 - A Vermont resident and United States citizen.

-- A graduating senior in a Vermont high school, or a current undergraduate enrolled in a degree program in a Vermont institution of higher education, with a GPA of 3.0 or above.
+- A graduating senior in a Vermont high school, or a current undergraduate enrolled full-time in a degree program in a Vermont institution of higher education, with a GPA of 3.0 or above.

 - Planning to pursue a professional career which has direct relevance to the United States aerospace industry and the goals of the National Aeronautics and Space Administration (NASA).
 Such as studies in: Astronomy, Biology, Engineering, Mathematics, Physics, Aeronautical Engineering and other basic sciences, including earth sciences, and Medicine.
 Cross-disciplinary and other areas of study may also apply.